ionic-team/ionic-docs/docs/vue/utility-functions.md

 useIonRouter(): UseIonRouterResult;
 ```

-See the [Vue Navigation Documentation](./navigation) for more information and usage examples.
+See the [Vue Navigation Documentation](./navigation) for more usage examples.

 ## Hardware Back Button